CristianRodrigoGuarachiIbanez/ImageAugmentation/README.md

 ## Setup

-The library supports python 3.4+.
+This implementation supports python 3.4+.

 To use the library clone the repository and place it on your local directory.
 Now, you should go into the folder